huanlezhou/Real-time-image-capture-of-cancer-cells/Logistics.md

 _Irregular meetings in the laboratory should be arranged with Thomas beforehand._

 # Team Meeting Schedule
-Tuesdays, at 12:30PM in CytoImage DX laboratory.
+Wednesdays, at 11:30AM @ PSU.

-Fridays, at 2:30 PM in the Circuit Lounge on PSU campus.
+Fridays, at 2:30 PM in the CytoImage DX Lab.

 <!---
 # Microscope: